STRONG WORKPLACE RETALIATION CASES BUILT ON DOCUMENTATION

 What makes a strong workplace retaliation lawsuit is preserving and identifying evidence of retaliation in detailed documentation.
 This is where many people we have helped have fallen short in establishing a workplace retaliation case.
-Attorneys understand the complexity involved with proving hostile workplace retaliation, and we will work closely through each step of the way.
+Florida workplace retaliation lawyers understand the complexity involved with proving hostile workplace retaliation, and we will work closely through each step of the way.
 Keeping track of any change in how you are treated at work in great detail will help build a strong case.

-Examples of retaliation in the workplace include, but are not limited to:
+Workplace retaliation examples include, but are not limited to:

 - losing regularly scheduled hours,